 - 88Businesses are using eSIM in their enterprise devices.
 With that, it is sure to provide a host of advantages from simpler technical management to stepped-up security, not to mention cost optimization as well.
 Mobile operators and device manufacturers to have a lot to gain as well.
 Here's how: SOLID STUFF…

-- 70The IoT(Internet of Things) consumer market is increasingly adopting eSIMs in devices from computers to wearables watches to smart devices.
+- 80The IoT(Internet of Things) consumer market is increasingly adopting eSIMs in devices from computers to wearables watches to smart devices.
 However, not all devices have yet to adopt this technology.
-Rumors are said that Huawei, Samsung is likely the next to adopt the eSIM feature on their next generation of…
+Rumours are said that Huawei, Samsung is likely the next to adopt the eSIM feature on their next generation of…